 - Nutrition: get an ample amount of fresh fruit and vegetables, unrefined carbohydrates and protein as well as drinking enough water before, after and during training.
 Our body needs nutrition to fuel our performance – there are no Ferrari’s scooting around with 91 in the tank.

 - Mobility: A physiotherapist specialty.
-If you have a manual job or maybe your desk bound, how your body moves or doesn’t during the 8-10 hours you’re at work will directly correlate to your performance come game day.
-(See below for some examples of everyday mobility work that everyone should be endeavoring to add into their regime).
-If you can feel your back starting to stiffen up, or neck is getting sore hunched over a desk all day get it seen to, get some advice, and optimise your performance on and off the field.
+If you have a manual job or maybe your desk-bound, how your body moves or doesn’t during the 8-10 hours you’re at work will directly correlate to your performance come game day.
+(See below for some examples of everyday mobility work that everyone should be endeavouring to add into their regime).
+If you can feel your back starting to stiffen up, or your neck is getting sore hunched over a desk all day, get it seen to, get some advice, and optimise your performance on and off the field.